SoulSPRK/portfolio/README.md

 ### Projects
 - I want to showcase a few problems I have worked through to showcase my experience.
 ## Cleaning and Organization
-- See Cleaning exercise on my profile
+- See the Cleaning exercise on my profile
 ## Analysis and Reporting
-- See Analysis exercise on my profile
+- See the Analysis exercise on my profile
+## Fun Side-Projects
+- Man I can't wait to actually fill this